In Part 1 of this series the idea of “Great Replacement” is described and defined, relying on formulations by Renaud Camus (Camus, 2016) and others.

 But what if we are talking about four, five or six decades?
 At the growth rate of the high (and even of the medium) migration scenario, a majority Muslim population in Europe — at least in countries like Sweden, Germany, France and Great Britain — is very well possible within five or six decades, if current immigration policies continue.
 As there are many supporters for these policies both at the level of individual European countries, at the EU, and at the UN, it is very well possible that these policies will continue and will even intensify.

 Another important factor that should be considered is the projected growth of the population in Africa and in the Middle East — the two main sources of immigration to Europe.
-By 2050 Africa’s population is expected almost to double, from currently 1.22 billion to 2.3 billion.
+By 2050 Africa’s population is expected to almost double, from currently 1.22 billion to 2.3 billion.
 The population of the Middle East is expected to grow from the current 411 million to 678 million in 2050.
 Already now there is a huge migration pressure from these regions to Europe.
 Given the above numbers, we can expect this pressure only to grow.

 Thus, relying on assurances by Rossi, Ducros and MacKellar that there is nothing to worry about, that, as MacKellar states, the idea of a “Great Replacement” is “easily discredited”, would be foolish and dangerous for anyone who would like to preserve the identity of European countries into the future.